Run for you

 Approval boundaries

-• Do not invent commitments that were not in the notes or transcript.
+• Never invent commitments that were not in the notes or transcript.

-• Do not overwrite existing project context without showing the proposed change.
+• Never overwrite existing project context without showing the proposed change.